jcrobins/storage-blob-dotnet-latency-profiler/README.md

 - `arg0: Container Name`
 Specifies the name of the container to be used.
-- `arg1: Storage Account Name Environment Variable` The name of the environment variable containing the name of the storage account to be used.
-Note: The SAS token must be specified in a second variable with the same name followed by a 'Sas' suffix.
+- `arg1: Storage Account Name Environment Variable` The name of the environment variable containing the name of the storage account to be used (or the connection string if applicable).
+Note: If a storage account name is provided here, the SAS token must be specified in a second variable with the same name followed by a 'Sas' suffix.
+No SAS token is required if using a connection string.
 - `arg2: Output File Path`
 The path to the output file.
 The output will be in a CSV format.
 - `arg3: Environment` (prod|preprod|test)